Menu

 1960 circa – Erik NITSCHE

-Minerve was the Roman goddess of war but was also the protector of the arts, commerce and strategy.
+Minerva was the Roman goddess of war, but also the protector of the arts, commerce and strategy.

-Erik Nitsche could never have found a better fantastical allegory of science and technology to illustrate the story of the great consortium that is General Dynamics.
+Erik Nitsche could not have found a better allegory for technology and science to illustrate the history of the major consortium that is General Dynamics.

-4 posters published for the large General Dynamics retrospective exhibition at the Rockefeller Plaza.
+Six posters published for the KEY General Dynamics retrospective exhibition

 General Dynamics "Dynamic America" 1 Rockefeller Plaza